 Generally, under Florida divorce law, you may not have to sell the home in a divorce.
-When a couple seeks to force the sale or division of the marital home, a civil action for partition is necessary.
-If the Florida family law court grants the application for partition, the home may be either divided amongst the parties or sold with the proceeds being divided amongst the couple.
+When a couple seeks to force the sale or division of the home, a civil action for partition is necessary.
+If the partition is granted, the home may be either divided amongst the parties or sold with the proceeds being divided amongst the couple.
 If you are seeking to partition a home or prevent the partition you should seek the advice of an experienced divorce attorney in Tampa.
 Knowing how to sell the home in a divorce or prevent a partition can be difficult without legal counsel.

 How to Sell the Home in a Divorce if Owned Jointly